postmeback/rust-compress-file/README.md

 # rust-compress-file
-In this application, we are compressing an pdf file
+In this application, we are compressing an pdf file, using Rust.